FabG/aws-sagemaker-notebooks/readme.md

 #### Notebooks
   - [Image Classification on caltech-256](1-intro-sagemaker-algos/image_classification/image-classification-fulltraining-highlevel.ipynb) - This notebook leverages [SageMaker Neo](https://aws.amazon.com/sagemaker/neo/) to run twice as fast and reduce memory footprint, but has a compilation error.
 The training job finished though so it's more an error with the Neo compilation.

+ - [Image Classification on caltech-256 (2)](1-intro-sagemaker-algos/image_classification/Image-classification-fulltraining.ipynb) - This notebook trains MXNet on caltech256 images and expose an endpoint for real tiem inferences

 ### 1.7 Anomaly Detection on IP Addresses (IP Insights)
 #### Overview